ChuckNielsen/Ha_-_-_-_/README.md

 This repo is designed to be an interactive programming tool that sits on your desktop waiting to repeate what its observed faster to allow you to intelligently enjoy certian automation hurdles.

 # Hard @pps is the future bridge of interacting with traditional computers and wearable AR/VR devices
-# stuck on the keyboard? **** Design around the "idleAUTO" mindset: Obtaining through Enriching - A measurment of actionable diffrence the software has helped to create in your life from applied machine learning and automation macro link forests.

 Training steps for ML: in session///post session///test results/// ScrapeSave Training Results /// Questioneers filled out automatically and only sometimes manually at any step

 All levels welcome, 9 Repos are in Phase 1 of Hard @pps